wandagb/StudyBuddy/README.md

 ## Setup
 First, clone or download this repository.
-Second, create a `.env` file in the server directory.
+Second, create a `.env` file in the StudyBuddy/server directory.
 The `.env` file should contain:
 ```
 DB_URI=
 PORT=4000